 Dr Angela D'Rozario for Targeting Sleep Spindles to optimise sleep quality and improve memory in mild cognitive impairment

 Angela is an early career clinical researcher and NHMRC-ARC Dementia Research Fellow at the School of Psychology, University of Sydney and NHMRC NeuroSleep Centre of Research Excellence (CRE), Woolcock Institute.
-She leads the Facility for High-density Electroencephalography Investigation at the University of Sydney and is Research Leader, Sleep Neurobiology Theme at CIRUS, Centre for Sleep and Chronobiology.
+She leads the facility for High-density Electroencephalography Investigation at the University of Sydney and is the Sleep Neurobiology Theme Research Leader at CIRUS, Centre for Sleep and Chronobiology.
 She was awarded an NHMRC-ARC Dementia Research Development Fellowship (2016-20) for her work investigating links between abnormal sleep neurophysiology and cognitive decline in dementia.

 Assessment and Diagnosis

 Dr Nawaf Yassi for Comorbidity of cerebrovascular disease and amyloid-B and its influence on rates of cognitive decline and neurodegeneration